nizzyyman/sherlock-xyz/content/home/welcome.md

       label: "Learn more"
       url: "/about"
       type: "green"

 ---

 # Sherlock

-Our vision
+# Sherlock

-Sherlock is a risk management platform designed to provide protocols with affordable, reliable coverage against smart contract exploits.
+Sherlock is a risk management platform designed to provide DeFi protocols with affordable, reliable coverage against smart contract exploits.

-Anyone can stake in our staking pools and we aim to offer the highest risk-adjusted return in DeFi.
-This is made possible by our expert smart contract security team, who reviews and prices coverage for every protocol we take on and has “skin-in-the-game” alongside our stakers.
+Security with Sherlock is backed by proprietary staking pools that offer some of the highest risk-adjusted returns in DeFi.
+This is made possible by our expert smart contract security team who evaluates the contracts of every protocol we take on, prices coverage and has “skin-in-the-game” alongside our stakers.

+Partnering with Sherlock is the best way to give potential users peace of mind because Sherlock has massive financial interest in ensuring the safety of protocol customers.

 <!---
 We believe decentralized finance (DeFi) has a unique opportunity to become one of the most impactful societal goods in the 21st century.
 But it’s not guaranteed.